 26 “I am”s, in no particular order:

 - I am a new resident of the Catskills, so far off the beaten track I have to drive for half an hour even to find the trailhead to the beaten track.
-It’s an adjustment for sure, and I’m documenting the first year on a blog called Heaventree, which is the name I’ve given our new home.
-We also have an apartment on the UWS of NYC, but I spend most of my time at Heaventree.
-If you glance at that blog, you’ll see why I named it Heaventree.
+It’s an adjustment for sure.
+We also have an apartment on the UWS of NYC, but I spend most of my time at Heaventree, which is the name I’ve given our mountain place.
+It’s derived from my favorite passage in the English language: “the heaventree of stars hung with humid nightblue fruit” (James Joyce, Ulysses).
+I’m using the word in a more ordinary way than he did, but I love the word, and the reference, and it stuck so readily that it must be right.

 - I am a social psychologist; I received my PhD in 2003, from the University of Texas at Austin, after starting college at age 36.

 - I am an old-timey Texan, by which I mean I have a thick north Texas accent and my people have been here a long time.
 Plus, ancestry = Native American (Chickasaw) on one side and German on the other.
 That, my friend, is Texan.
-Now I am a resident of NYC and the Catskills.
+But deeply, truly, I am a New Yorker.
+The first time I went to NYC in 1999, I felt like I’d come home.
+I still always feel that way.

 - I am a freelance editor (for now).